Aliases for ASL Gene

 GeneCards Summary for ASL Gene

 ASL (Argininosuccinate Lyase) is a Protein Coding gene.
 Diseases associated with ASL include argininosuccinic aciduria and citrullinemia.
-Among its related pathways are Metabolism and Carbon metabolism.
+Among its related pathways are Alanine, aspartate and glutamate metabolism and Arginine biosynthesis.
 GO annotations related to this gene include argininosuccinate lyase activity.
 An important paralog of this gene is ENSG00000249319.